arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 ![Node-RED flow used for testing the Portenta X8 local InfluxDB instance.](assets/x8-data-logging-img_14.png)

 Let's use the MQTT client described before to test the MQTT broker integration with Node-RED and InfluxDB.
-Let's first deploy the flow in Node-RED; in the MQTT client, let's subscribe to the `test` topic and publish any value.
+Remember to first deploy the flow in Node-RED and to subscribe to the `test` topic and publish any value in the MQTT client.
 Now, go to Data Explorer on the InfluxDB desktop; you should now see data from the MQTT client, as shown in the image below:

 ![Visualiazing data in a bucket of the Portenta X8 local InfluxDB instance.](assets/x8-data-logging-img_15.png)